ocsigen/ts2ocaml/docs/development.md

 Modules with **\[\<AutoOpen\>\]** does not require `open` to use.

+- `build/` ... build scripts
+  - `BindingUpdater.fs` ... a utility to update bindings in `lib/Bindings/`
+  - `build.fs` ... the main build script
 - `lib/` ... target-agnostic part of the tool (will be separated to a different repo in near future)
   - `Bindings/` ... bindings to JS libraries (typescript, browser-or-node)
   - `Extensions.fs` ... **\[\<AutoOpen\>\]** extensions for standard library and JS libraries